 A seismic tomography study [Fukao and Obayashi, 2012] depicted slab images in the circum-Pacific regions, which showed that, although slabs under and near Japan and under the middle part of Southern America stagnate above the 660-km discontinuity, the majority of other slabs stagnate between 660 and 1000 km depths.
-Another tomographic study [French and Romanowicz, 2015] depicted plume images in the whole Earth, which showed that, vertically low-velocity columns are seen below hotspots in the deep mantle, they become tomographycally invisible or unclear above a depth of 1000 km.
-These studies imply that mantle viscosity largely changes above a depth of 1000 km.
+Another tomographic study [French and Romanowicz, 2015] depicted plume images in the whole Earth, which showed that, although vertically low-velocity columns are seen below hotspots in the deep mantle, they become tomographically invisible or unclear above a depth of 1000 km.
+These studies imply that mantle viscosity vastly changes above a depth of 1000 km.
 Evaluation of 1-dimensional viscosity distribution by Rudolf et al. suggested mantle viscosity increases from 660 to 1000 km depth.

 For these reasons, we investigate chemistry, element diffusivity and grain growth rate of bridgmanite under mid-mantle conditions.

 To investigate the defect chemistry, high-quality samples equilibrated under well-controlled chemical environments are indispensable.
 For this reason, the use of large volume presses is mandatory, but pressure conditions that large-volume presses can generate are limited, usually to 26 GPa.
 However, we have developed experimental technology to practically generate pressures higher than 27 GPa by large-volume presses [Ishii et al., 2016; 2017].
 We investigate the chemistry and transport properties of bridgmanite under mid-mantle conditions using this technology.